About Jeff Midkiff

 “All of the sudden I was getting these ideas for tunes, and as soon as I started getting creative, I thought, I need to start recording.”He was writing a lot, too.
 “All of the sudden I was getting these ideas for tunes, and as soon as I started getting creative, I thought, I need to start recording.”
 He has appeared (several times) with the Milwaukee Symphony Orchestra on mandolin, and likewise in the Roanoke Symphony Orchestra's clarinet section since 1980.
 In 2006, Jeff moved back to his hometown of Roanoke, Virginia.
 Jeff is an orchestra director in the Roanoke City Schools.

 Jeff Midkiff's concerto for mandolin and orchestra, “From the Blue Ridge,” was composed in 2011 in a commission from Music Director David Stewart Wiley and the Roanoke Symphony Orchestra.
-The first performance was opening night of the Roanoke Symphony Orchestra's Fall 2011 season, and three major U.S. orchestras have scheduled performances in the 2012-2013 season.
+The first performance was opening night of the Roanoke Symphony Orchestra's Fall 2011 season, and the Concerto has subsequently been performed with the Rochester Philharmonic, the Shreveport Symphony, and the Williamsburg Symphonia and the Northwest Florida Symphony.
+Performances are scheduled with the Boulder Philharmonic and the Symphony of Southeast Texas, Beaumont.